patrycjakazmierczak1996/homepage/README.md

 ## Description:

 Homepage is my first website.
-Podałam tutaj informacje o swoim:
+I have provided information about:
 - education
 - professional experience
 - interests